Skip to Content

 2. Have all the necessary ingredients ready to cook the jackfruit curry(polos).

-5. Place a medium-sized pan or clay pot over low-medium heat and pour in the oil(4 tbs).
+5. Place a medium-sized pan or clay pot over low-medium heat and pour in the oil.

-6. Add curry leaves(a sprig), pandan(1-2 inch piece), onion(1), ginger-garlic(1tbs each)and cook the ingredients over low heat until they release their aroma.
+6. Add curry leaves, pandan, sliced onions, ginger and garlic. cook the ingredients over low heat until they release their aroma.
 3-5 minutes.

-7. Add cinnamon(1-2 inches), cardamoms(4 pods) and continue to cook until onions turn slightly brown, finally add the mustard seed(1 tsp)to the pan and cook for a few minutes(2-3).
+7. Add cinnamon, cardamom and continue to cook until onions turn slightly brown.
+Finally, add the mustard seed(1 tsp)to the pan and cook for a few minutes(2-3), letting it splutter.

 8. Once all the tempered ingredients are ready, add the jackfruit that has been marinating in spices and combine while cooking over low heat for 5 minutes.